-Select fire allows you to pick up to two different fire modes which can be cycled through during game play.
+Software releases dated after October 28, 2010, contain the new select fire functionality.
+This allows you to pick up to two different fire modes which can be cycled through during game play.
 The modes are chosen in the programming menu using the fire mode 1 and 2 settings.
 You can choose to use just one (which disables select fire), or two modes at a time.

-If select fire modes are enabled, you can cycle through them during play by pressing and quickly releasing the power switch.
-The LED will flash purple once or twice to indicate which fire mode you are using as it changes.
+If select fire modes are enabled, you can cycle through them during play by pressing and releasing the power switch quickly.
+The LED will flash purple once or twice to indicate which fire mode you're using as it changes.
 All fire modes share the same rate of fire setting, unless unlimited semi-automatic is chosen.
 This allows you to have combinations such as unlimited semi-automatic and 15 bps ramping.